International relations (1919–1939): Ukraine

 Ukraine was a complex ethnic mix, comprising Ukrainians, Russians, Jews, Poles, and other minorities and lacking a strong sense of nationalism.
 The social, political, cultural, and economic elites were based in the major cities, espoused Russian nationalism, and were generally indifferent or hostile to Ukrainian nationalism.
 Peasants on the other hand, were strongly in favor of independence in order to redistribute the land.
-Ukraine tried to break free from Russia after the February 1917 revolution in St. Petersburg.
+Ukraine tried to break free from Russia after the February 1917 revolution in Saint Petersburg.
 The leadership was young, ideological, hostile to capitalism and landowners, and inexperienced.
 It did not realize the necessity of a strong army—it turned down a force of 40,000 trained soldiers as unnecessary—nor the need to build infrastructure and public support in the rural areas.

 Outside powers acted on entirely different visions for Ukraine.
 The British ridiculed the pretensions of the new nation.
 White Russians, united only by their opposition to Bolshevism, wanted to restore Ukraine as a Russian province.
 Russian Bolsheviks did not believe in nationalism and twice invaded Ukraine in failed efforts to seize control and collectivize the farms; they succeeded the third time in 1920.
 Americans were outraged at the large-scale massacres of Jews in 1919.
 Germany supported Ukrainian nationalism as a foil to Russia, but its chief goal was to obtain urgently needed food supplies.
 Ukraine was too poorly organized to fulfill the promised food shipments.
 Poland wanted Ukraine in order to build a population that could stand up against Germany.
 France wanted Poland as a strong anti-German ally and therefore supported Polish ambitions.
 Poland did seize Ukraine in 1919, but was driven out in the Polish–Soviet War in 1920.